-59) The harmonisation of the legal and fiscal framework for enterprises in the Community is an important condition for the completion of the internal market and for equalising conditions of competition.
+- 57) The harmonisation of the legal and fiscal framework for enterprises in the Community is an important condition for the completion of the internal market and for equalising conditions of competition.
 This process, together with related provisions such as that making it possible to form European Economic Interest Groupings and the proposal for a European Company Statute, is making an important contribution to the legal environment for business.
-Nevertheless, additional efforts may be necessary to simplify and standardise legal and fiscal provisions applicable to smaller companies across the Community.

-60) With regard to accounting requirements for companies, the Commission is currently finalising its proposals for further harmonisation of and increases in the accounting exemptions for SMEs under the 4th and 7th directives on the annual accounts of limited liability companies. <61) In order to improve the legal framework for very small enterprises, the Commission has recently presented to the Council a proposed directive to establish provisions throughout the Community for the creation of single person companies.
-This measure is intended to help
+Nevertheless, additional efforts may be necessary to simplify and standardise legal and fiscal provisions applicable to smaller companies across the Community. - 58) With regard to accounting requirements for companies, the Commission is currently finalising its proposals for further harmonisation of and increases in the accounting exemptions for SMEs under the 4th and 7th directives on the annual accounts of limited liability companies. - 59) In order to improve the legal framework for very small enterprises, the Commission has recently presented to the Council a proposed directive 6 to establish provisions throughout the Community for the creation of single person companies.
+This measure is intended to help people to set up their own businesses and thus encourage self-employment.
+It provides for the distinction between professional and personal property, the clear indication to third parties of the potential liability of the business and would facilitate transfer of the business on the death of the owner, or for other reasons.
+On the other hand, it would also avoid the need to observe all the burdensome formalities associated with incorporation and management of a company which are considerable in some Member States.
+The single person company can thus represent a significant step in the gradual development of a business.
+It allows a business to progress from the status of an individual trader to that of a company without immediately imposing on it all the formalities of multi-person incorporation.

-COM (88) 101.
+6com (88) 101.